wakqasahmed/full-stack-udacity/sql-course/exercises/FSND-Virtual-Machine/vagrant/project/project_details.md

-# Your assignment - Build it
+# Your assignment: Build it

 Your task is to create a reporting tool that prints out reports (in plain text) based on the data in the database.
-This reporting tool is a Python program using the

-psycopg2 module to connect to the database.
+This reporting tool is a Python program using the `psycopg2` module to connect to the database.

 ## So what are we reporting, anyway?

 Here are the questions the reporting tool should answer.
 The example answers given aren't the right ones, though!

-1. What are the most popular three articles of all time?
-Which articles have been accessed the most?
+**1. What are the most popular three articles of all time?** Which articles have been accessed the most?
 Present this information as a sorted list with the most popular article at the top.

-Example:
+**Example:**

 - "Princess Shellfish Marries Prince Handsome" — 1201 views
 - "Baltimore Ravens Defeat Rhode Island Shoggoths" — 915 views
 - "Political Scandal Ends In Political Scandal" — 553 views

-2. Who are the most popular article authors of all time?
-That is, when you sum up all of the articles each author has written, which authors get the most page views?
+**2. Who are the most popular article authors of all time?** That is, when you sum up all of the articles each author has written, which authors get the most page views?
 Present this as a sorted list with the most popular author at the top.

-Example:
+**Example:**

 - Ursula La Multa — 2304 views
 - Rudolf von Treppenwitz — 1985 views
 - Markoff Chaney — 1723 views
 - Anonymous Contributor — 1023 views

-3. On which days did more than 1% of requests lead to errors?
-The log table includes a column status that indicates the HTTP status code that the news site sent to the user's browser.
+**3. On which days did more than 1% of requests lead to errors?** The log table includes a column status that indicates the HTTP status code that the news site sent to the user's browser.
 (Refer to [this lesson](https://classroom.udacity.com/courses/ud303/lessons/6ff26dd7-51d6-49b3-9f90-41377bff4564/concepts/75becdb9-da2a-4fbf-9a30-5f3ccd1aa1d6) for more information about the idea of HTTP status codes.)

-Example:
+**Example:**

 - July 29, 2016 — 2.5% errors